Your cookie preferences

 There may be information about the price cap on your energy bill, but its level won't be factored into any calculations or information about your charges.

-The energy price cap will continue to be calculated throughout 2024 - its next update is due to be announced in November.
+The energy price cap will increase to £xx from January 2025 and continue to be calculated throughout the year.
+Its next update is due to be announced in February.